 Veterans Educational Training (VET) is a state funded project to help military veterans prepare for and successfully complete a post-secondary education.
 Services are free to ND veterans and VA education benefits such as the GI Bill, Post 9/11 and Vocational Rehabilitation may be applicable.

-Eligibility Requirements: Any ND veteran intending to attend a ND post-secondary institution who has a DD 214 stating anything other than a "dishonorable" discharge is eligible for the program, regardless of age or residence.
+Eligibility Requirements: Any veteran intending to attend a ND post-secondary institution who has as a DD 214 qualifying as a "Veteran" as defined in NDCC 37-01-40 is eligible for the program, regardless of age or residence.

 Veterans Educational Training